 COUNTUNIQUE: Counts the number of unique values in a list of specified values and ranges.

-COUNTA: Returns a count of the number of values in a dataset.
+COUNTA: Returns the number of values in a dataset.

 COUNTBLANK: Returns the number of empty cells in a given range.

-COUNT: Returns a count of the number of numeric values in a dataset.
+COUNT: Returns the number of numeric values in a dataset.